Are you hoarding more stuff than you need? Here’s where to donate clothes, accessories and food in Singapore.

 Green Square aims to provide free textile recycling services to residents and organisations in Singapore.
 Fabrics collected will be sent to developing countries, where importers will sell them to the needy at affordable prices.
 It also promotes awareness of reducing, reusing and recycling through educating students in schools.

 Donate: Simply drop off your clean, wearable clothes at any of the various collection points around Singapore.
 Accessories like belts and bags are also accepted, alongside household linen such as bedsheets and towels.
-But refrain from packing used socks, pillows and books in your donation.
-Oh, and your good deeds will be rewarded – just refer your friends and get a 10% discount at online boutique Zerrin when they hop on board the recycling train!
+But refrain from packing used socks, pillows, and books with your donation.

 Donate: With plenty of bank boxes dotting the island, you can easily find one to drop off non-perishable food (or adopt one for your office!).
 Food Bank accepts any unopened, non-expired dry or packaged food items for its cause.
 Alternatively, you can also give monetary donations – just $2 can provide a meal to someone in need.